Masanar/Syncordian/README.md

-# Bizantine Logoot
+# Bizantine CRDT

-This a Elixir implementation of Logoot supporting byzantine faults.
+This a Elixir implementation of CRDT supporting byzantine faults.

 ## Installation